Acclaimed Documentary Filmmaker

 A dynamic and passionate speaker, Katja Esson is available for screenings, lectures, and seminars.
 Note: some of the Ferry Women may also be available to attend screenings and panel discussions.

 Katja Esson is a German filmmaker who lives in Brooklyn.
 She received an Academy Award nomination for her documentary Ferry Tales which turns the unlikely setting of the Staten Island Ferry women’s bathroom into a celebration of sisterhood.
-Esson’s other award-winning films include Poetry of Resilience, tracing the paths of five poets who survived some of the great atrocities of the 20th century; Skydancer, about Mohawk Indian ironworkers building New York City skyscrapers; and Hole in the Sky, a portrait of New York five years after 9/11 and Hooker, Harlot, Whore, about the history of prostitution in Europe.
+Esson’s other award-winning films include Poetry of Resilience, tracing the paths of five poets who survived some of the great atrocities of the 20th century; Skydancer, about Mohawk Indian ironworkers building New York City skyscrapers; and Hole in the Sky, a portrait of New York five years after 9/11, and Hooker, Harlot, Whore, about the history of prostitution in Europe.
 Esson directed an episode for the Emmy-award winning mini-series We are New York in 2009.
-Her most recent films include Poetry of Resilience, a documentary about six poets who have survived-and written about-some of the world’s most unspeakable crimes against humanity, which was nominated for the Cinema for Peace Award at the Berlin Film Festival in 2012, and Skydancer about Mohawk Indian ironworkers which premiered on PBS and Arte in 2012.
+Her most recent films include Poetry of Resilience, a documentary about six poets who have survived—and written about—some of the world’s most unspeakable crimes against humanity, and Skydancer, about Mohawk Indian ironworkers.
 Esson has received grants from the NEA, NYSCA and the Simons Public Humanities Fellowship.